-The FEI Tribunal has issued its Final Decisions in two cases involving Prohibited Substances.
+The FEI Tribunal has issued its Final Decision in a horse abuse case and four Final Decisions in cases involving Prohibited Substances.

-The Final Tribunal Decisions can be found here.
+The Final Decisions on these cases can be found here.

-The parties can appeal to the Court of Arbitration for Sport (CAS) within 21 days of receipt of the Final Decisions.
+The parties can appeal to the Court of Arbitration for Sport (CAS) within 21 days of receipt of the decisions.

 Notes to Editors: